chrissnell/GoBalloon/README.md

 What Works
 ----------
-Initial work has been focused on making the communication and telemetry systems functional.
-To that end, this is what works right now:

 * APRS Controller (sends position reports, receives+acks cutdown messages)
 * Balloon cutdown, triggered remotely by APRS message
 * Burst detection with activation of buzzer/strobe upon descent